lanclosr/lanclosr.github.io/777/project2/data/readme_datasources.txt

-Data sources for final project: UW Geog576 - Ryan Lanclos
+Data sources for final project: UW Geog777 Project 2 - Ryan Lanclos

-FEMA Flood Zones Data
-Esri Gray Canvas Basemap
+Esri basemap (topographic)
+Park Trails from Texas Parks and Wildlife
+Park Facilites digitized from Huntsville State Park Map Park Boundary from Texas Parks and Wildlife
+Report data is for example only and does not represent real data for the park.